 If you’ve spent any time at BMW South Africa’s Plant Rosslyn production facility, you’ll be familiar with its peculiar sounds.
-There’s the buzz of the body shop, the hiss of the paint shop, the hum of the final assembly line and, this past February, there was the roar of cheers and applause as the 1,191,604th – and, for Plant Rosslyn, the last – BMW 3 Series Sedan rolled off the production line.
+There’s the buzz of the body shop, the hiss of the paint shop, the hum of the final assembly line and, in February, there was the roar of cheers and applause as the 1,191,604th – and, for Plant Rosslyn, the last – BMW 3 Series Sedan rolled off the production line.

-Those robots represent some of the most advanced technology in the automotive industry, and to ensure BMW Plant Rosslyn’s associates have the skills required to operate them, BMW has invested around R25 million in training ahead of the plant’s BMW X3 production start-up.
+Those robots represent some of the most advanced technology in the automotive industry, and to ensure BMW Plant Rosslyn’s associates have the skills required to operate them, BMW invested around R25 million in training ahead of the plant’s BMW X3 production start-up.

 3 Series of generations

 Understandably, there’s a huge sense of excitement among the plant’s associates.
 Daniel Motlhabi, who worked as a quality inspector at Plant Rosslyn until his retirement in 2013, was there to see the BMW 3 Series come off the plant’s assembly line for the last time (production of the BMW 3 Series will now move to Mexico).
 “I worked on them all,” he laughs, reflecting on his 36-year career at BMW.
 “I remember the first 3 Series we made was the E30, which we called ‘Gusheshe’” – here he stops for a naughty chuckle (“gusheshe” means “panty dropper”).